top of page

 5 magazines stacked on top of each other

-Magazine and newspaper subscriptions are allowed for federal inmates just like most states prisons.
+Sending Magazine subscriptions for federal inmates are allowed just like most states prisons.
 You can subscribe to any magazines that don't show nudity, violence or gang material.
-The process for sending either of these is the same for books.
-Make sure they come directly from the publisher.
+The process for sending either of these is the same for sending books.
+Make sure they come directly from the publisher, verify the address.

 Bureau of Prisons Official policy